ZGuo412/Software-Engineering/README.md

 # Software-Engineering

+For any students study at Purdue and currently take this course, you should definitely do all the works by yourself!!!

 Software Engineering Tool course at Purdue University

 I implemented all projects with python.
 For the Lab and Prelab 1-3, I learnt how to use python.
 Then I implemented different projects with different tools.